 These Loaded Corn Cakes are filled with sweet corn, cheese and bacon.
 Top them with sour cream and a sprinkling of fresh parsley and enjoy them as a side dish at any meal.

-Enjoy Farmstand Flavors in these Loaded Corn Cakes
+Fresh Farmstand Flavors in Loaded Corn Cakes

 These corn cakes are one side that's sure to make an appearance on our summer menu.
 That said, as you know, fresh and frozen corn are pretty much always available making it possible to whip up a batch of these when the spirit moves me.
 Why limit such goodness to only one season, right?
 Frozen corn is super sweet and works equally as well in these and cuts down on prep time as well.